Motivation in theory

 - growth - the opportunities to gain new knowledge and develop skills - it may be seen as the opportunity to use developed skills and abilities or to realise further potential in the job.

-You will notice that the manager is not a motivation.
+You will notice that the manager is not a motivator.
 The quality of supervision is a hygiene factor.
 However, a manager can still affect the motivation of his or her staff.